burchill/catchr/README.md

 Instead of using R’s “calling”/“exiting” “handler” terminology, `catchr` keeps things simple with a single concept, “plans”.
-In `catchr`, users use different functions like building blocks to a “plan” of what to do for particular conditions.
+In `catchr`, users use functions like building blocks to a “plan” of what to do for particular conditions.
 Users can specify their own functions or use `catchr` functions, but `catcher` also offers a useful toolbox of behaviors that work their magic behind the scene through `catchr`’s simple [domain-specific language](http://adv-r.had.co.nz/dsl.html).\[1\]